Kingxukai/linux/Documentation/bpf/map_xskmap.rst

 		return ret;
 	}

-For an example on how create AF_XDP sockets, please see the AF_XDP-example and AF_XDP-forwarding programs in the `bpf-examples`_ directory in the `libxdp`_ repository.
+For an example on how create AF_XDP sockets, please see the woke AF_XDP-example and AF_XDP-forwarding programs in the woke `bpf-examples`_ directory in the woke `libxdp`_ repository.
-For a detailed explanation of the AF_XDP interface please see:
+For a detailed explanation of the woke AF_XDP interface please see:

 - `libxdp-readme`_.
 - `AF_XDP`_ kernel documentation.